 In my defence, I was not even a twinkle in my dad’s eye when An Officer and a Gentleman – starring Hollywood stalwart Richard Gere as troubled Zack and Debra Swinger as plucky Paula – was playing in cinemas, released on VHS or even broadcast on television with any fanfare.
 Still, I am familiar with the famous final scene.
 Here, a smartly suited and booted Gere marches into the factory, sweeps Swinger up in his arms and carries her off and up to where they belong.
 It is a legendary movie moment.
 Extremely cheesy, mind, but iconic all the same.

-Jonny Fines is brooding as trainee pilot Zack Mayo.
+Jonny Fines (who performed at Milton Keynes Theatre in the 2016 production of Annie) is brooding as trainee pilot Zack Mayo.
 The character is a loner, and a bit of a loser, but Fines’ engaging portrayal ensures that this lovable rogue has just enough going for him that the audience is on his side.
 It probably helps that Fines goes shirtless at times and shows off steely abdominal strength when Mayo is being put through his paces by Sergeant Emil Foley (an authoritative Ray Shell) but the singing, dancing and acting boxes are all ticked too.

 The sets are used to great effect, with impressive video projections from digital theatre specialist Douglas O’Connell.
 His expertise sees flickering flashbacks flying onto the backdrop, and creates impressive waves lapping at the shore on the horizon during the amorous beach motel scenes.

 In short, An Officer and a Gentleman is an engaging musical that celebrates triumph over adversity without being sickly sweet or wildly whimsical.
 Expect a theatrical experience that will make your summer sizzle with romance and realism.

 Age Guidance 12+ (contains themes of an adult nature and strong language).